Tellusant/docs/work-notes/intro-1.md

 Everything else becomes a consequence of that.

 If that turns out to be correct, then the deck almost writes itself.

+## One thing I deliberately didn't do

+You may have noticed I resisted making the language "marketing-ish."

+That was intentional.

+I think the final memo should feel like something written by an intellectually rigorous strategy partner—not a branding consultant.

+The more I've learned about you and Tellusant over the past year, the more convinced I am that your audience doesn't want inspiration.
+They want clarity.

+A great Tellusant presentation shouldn't make executives excited.

+It should make them think:

+>"These people have a fundamentally better way of thinking about my problem."

+That's a much more durable competitive position.